ExpressionEngine/ExpressionEngine-User-Guide/source/general/add-ons.rst

 Add-Ons
 #######

-ExpressionEngine is remarkably capable right out-of-the-box.
-Like an Operating System, it ships with a set of apps to get you started.
-And like an OS, ExpressionEngine was designed with more in mind.
-Rather than cast you into a mould, ExpressionEngine let's you shatter the mould!

-A `CodeIgniter <http://ellislab.com/codeigniter/>`_ foundation and robust :doc:`Developer API </development/index>` have allowed EllisLab and third-party developers to add functionality to ExpressionEngine.
-Any piece of software that adds to ExpressionEngine is called an :ref:`Add-On <add-ons-included-in-expressionengine>`.
-Add-On packages enable ExpressionEngine to be amazingly flexible.
+ExpressionEngine isn't a single, inflexible piece of software.
+It was designed to be a platform for developers to easily extend to enable rich functionality.
+Like an operating system, it ships with a set of "apps" to cover the basic necessities right out of the box.
+We call those apps *Add-Ons*.

-Have a need for :doc:`RSS </modules/rss/index>`?
+Have a need for :doc:`RSS </modules/rss/index>`?  :doc:`Search
-:doc:`Search </modules/search/index>`?
-:doc:`Comments </modules/comment/index>`?
+</modules/search/index>`?  :doc:`Comments </modules/comment/index>`?
+Install
-Install those packages and then you're ready to build those features.

-By the way, you aren't limited to what ships with ExpressionEngine.
-EllisLab offers a :ref:`collection of Add-Ons <add-ons-available-for-download>` on GitHub and there are an ever-growing number of third-party Add-Ons available that extend ExpressionEngine in amazing ways.

-With Add-Ons, you build just the features and functionality your clients need.
-It’s entirely possible to use EE on dozens of projects and deliver a tailored experience with each one.
+those packages, and you'll have a whole new set of tools at your disposal.

+And just like an OS, Add-Ons that don't come :ref:`included with ExpressionEngine <add-ons-included-in-expressionengine>` can be added to bring even more functionality to the platform.
+ExpressionEngine was built on a `CodeIgniter <http://ellislab.com/codeigniter/>`_ foundation and includes a robust :doc:`developer API </development/index>` to enable rapid Add-on development, and a rich ecosystem filled with high-quality Add-Ons has grown up around it.

+With Add-Ons :ref:`available from EllisLab <add-ons-available-for-download>` and third-party developers, you can construct a web publishing system tailored to fit the needs of the project at hand.